sindrip/nix-examples/1-nix-develop/3-direnv/README.md

 ```

 Or we can even point to a remote flake, for example the one we already made for node
+ can even point to a remote flake, for example the one we already made for node
 ```bash
 use flake "github:sindrip/nix-examples?dir=1-nix-develop/1-node"
 ```